 When viewed on a smaller mobile/tablet screen, the same table will adjust so that the columns and rows are stacked, and will still align the text of the header cells with the corresponding data cells:

-Disable Responsive Table Functionality
+Disable Responsive Table Functionality (if necessary; not recommended)

 If you have any tables without a full set of headers (not recommended for accessibility and usability) that result in the cells not displaying as expected in the responsive view, then the responsive tables functionality can be disabled if need be.

 If your data table has a complex layout with multiple layers of headers, we recommend that you use the headers, col, colgroup, and other advanced table structure tags to associate each data cell with all of the appropriate headers (see Add Tables for instructions).
 If this results in improper display at narrower widths, you may need to disable the responsive behavior for that table.

 If you need to disable the responsive table functionality for individual tables, there is an optional HTML class called "openberkeley-not-responsive" that can be added to the table.
 To add the class to a table, click on the "HTML" button in the editing toolbar.
 Then, find the "<table>" in the HTML, and add the above class in the following format preceded by "class=":